1993 New Jersey gubernatorial election

 The 1993 New Jersey gubernatorial election was held on November 2, 1993.
 Incumbent Democratic governor James Florio was narrowly defeated by Republican former Somerset County freeholder and 1990 U.S. Senate nominee Christine Todd Whitman.
+Florio's defeat followed backlash from voters against his administration's tax increases.
+Upon winning the election, Whitman became the first woman to serve as governor of New Jersey.

 Primary elections were held on June 8, 1993.
 In the Democratic primary, Governor Florio's only challenger, anti-tax activist John Budzash, was disqualified from the ballot due to invalid petition signatures.
-In the Republican primary, Whitman defeated W. Cary Edwards and James Wallwork.
+In the Republican primary, Whitman defeated former state attorney general W. Cary Edwards and former state senator James Wallwork.

-Florio's defeat followed backlash from voters against his administration's tax increases.

 Background

-1989 election

-In the 1989 New Jersey gubernatorial election, Florio—then a U.S. representative—defeated Republican U.S. representative Jim Courter by a wide margin.
-Previously, Florio had unsuccessfully challenged Democratic incumbent governor Brendan Byrne in 1977 and had lost the 1981 gubernatorial election to Republican Thomas Kean.

-During his 1989 campaign, Florio said, "You can write this statement down: 'Florio feels there is no need for new taxes'".
-In 1990, Florio signed a $2.8 billion tax increase into law.
+In the 1989 election, Jim Florio—then a U.S. representative—defeated Republican U.S. representative Jim Courter by a wide margin.
+Florio had previously run unsuccessful campaigns for governor in 1977 and 1981.
+During the 1989 campaign, Florio said, "You can write this statement down: 'Florio feels there is no need for new taxes'".

-Florio administration

-The centerpiece of the Florio administration's legislative agenda was a $2.8 billion increase in tax revenues, which one consultant identified "the largest single tax increase in the history of the finances of the 50 states" and "a national test case on both political and economic grounds."
-The tax increase was highly unpopular, leading to non-partisan protests throughout the state.
-The Florio administration adopted a wait-and-see approach, hoping that protests would desist once the legislative package delivered benefits in the form of rebate checks, lower auto insurance rates, and increased funding for education.

-Two other major legislative achievements were a popular gun control measure targeted at "assault-style weapons" and the Quality Education Act, which set new standards for public schools and set strict spending caps on local school boards.
+However, the centerpiece Florio administration's 1990 legislative agenda was a $2.8 billion increase in tax revenue, which one consultant identified "the largest single tax increase in the history of the finances of the 50 states" and "a national test case on both political and economic grounds."
+The tax increase was highly unpopular, leading to non-partisan, grassroots protests throughout New Jersey.
+The Florio administration adopted a cautious approach, hoping that protests would desist once the legislative package delivered benefits in the form of rebate checks, lower auto insurance rates, and increased funding for education.
+Two other major legislative achievements were a gun control measure targeting "assault-style weapons" and the Quality Education Act, which set new standards for public schools and set strict spending caps on local school boards.

-1990 United States Senate election

-By fall 1990, Florio's approval rating sank to 18 percent; it would not exceed the low twenties until 1992.

-The political impact of the anti-Florio "tax revolt" manifested in November 1990, when incumbent United States senator Bill Bradley was nearly unseated by Christine Todd Whitman.
-During her campaign, Whitman repeatedly asked Bradley for his position on the increase, but he demurred, calling it a state issue.
-Whitman's underdog near-victory endeared her to the Republican voter base and made her a symbol of opposition to Florio.
+By fall of 1990, Florio's approval rating sank to 18 percent, and it would not exceed the low 20s until 1992.
+The electoral impact of the anti-Florio tax revolt manifested in November 1990, when incumbent United States senator Bill Bradley was nearly unseated by political unknown Christine Todd Whitman.
+During her campaign, Whitman had repeatedly asked Bradley for his position on the tax increases, but he demurred, calling the policy a "state issue."
+Whitman's near-victory endeared her to the Republican voter base and made her a symbol of opposition to the tax increase and to Florio.